Documenting a Menu with Serving Sizes

 • MPR—Adult Day Care Centers: Form ID CACFP 78 (template) and 78A (instructions)

 4. Transport Records.
 CACFP Operators who receive vended meals can continue to use the Sample Transport Record template (Form ID CACFP 66 in the CNIPS) or their own transport record template to fulfill the requirement for a menu with serving sizes.
-As a reminder, all fields must be completed, including the serving size for each food item served or the scoop number sizes for bulk foods.
+As a reminder, all fields must be completed, including the serving size for each food item served.

 General Menu Requirements